Automattic/jetpack/readme.txt

 * Stats: Fixed column spacing styling issues in WP Dashboard box for Jetpack stats.
 * VaultPress: Remove menu item that links nowhere when Rewind is enabled.
 * WooCommerce Analytics: Fixed PHP warning coming from str_replace usage.
+* WooCommerce Analytics: Started tracking all possible ways to add a product to a cart.

 = 5.8 =